vskbellala/vskbellala/README.md

 # Hi!
 I'm Venkatsai Bellala.

-I am a sophomore at [Brown University](https://www.brown.edu/) concentrating in Biomedical Engineering.
+I am a junior at [Brown University](https://www.brown.edu/) concentrating in Biomedical Engineering.
 But you can call me Shri.

 > More on [/about](https://bellala.org/about)